-Members of the public may ask questions at Ordinary Meetings of the Board, Executive Committee and sub-committees.
+Members of the public may ask questions at Ordinary Meetings of the Board and Executive Committee.
 A maximum period of fifteen minutes shall be allowed at any such meeting for public questions.
-This may be extended at the discretion of the Chairman.
+This may be extended at the discretion of the Chair.
+Members of the public may not attend Finance and Governance Committee.